cbalantic/Birding-GOT/about.md

 ### Like identifying birds by ear?
 Looking for an excuse to rewatch Game of Thrones before the final season comes out in 2019?

-Help me ID the birds singing and chirping away in the background of the show!
+Help ID the birds singing and chirping away in the background of the show!
 I've loved noticing Prairie Warblers in the Red Waste and the Dothraki Sea, loons wailing at Riverrun, Northern Cardinals chirping cheerily away in Dorne, and much more.
 However, there are a lot of bird sounds on this show, and it turns out I just don't know that many birds.
-I could use your help with identification, and it would be fun to learn some new birds.
+I could use your help!

 ### About This App: